Xaxis/fluid-grid/README.md

 # fluid-grid

-Version 1.0.0

 ## Summary

-A fluid and optionally responsive columnar SASS system which gives you the ability to easily construct columns that are of common widths/dimensions.
+A SASS mixin that allows you to easily create responsive columns of varying widths/dimensions.

-The purpose of fluid-grid was to create an extremely lightweight SASS mixin system to aid in rapid responsive development.
-Columns in fluid-grid are based on your grid system though their dimensions are not constrained by grid fractions while still respecting your grid system's gutter dimensions.

-While fluid-grid is designed to operate without specific class declaration overhead, for convenience a number of class based options are included.

 See [Demo](http://boilerjs.com/misc/fluid-grid/)